Aftersight Volunteer Guide and Expectations

 - Anti Racist Audio Description

-These are instructions for active volunteers submitting your regular program assignment.
-If you are submitting an audition, follow the instructions in the email.
+These instructions are for active volunteers submitting their regular program assignment.
+If you are submitting an audition, please follow the instructions in your audition email.

 FAQ